Robert-van-Engelen/Forth850/README.md

 A modern Forth 2012 standard compliant system for the vintage SHARP PC-G850(V)(S) pocket computer.

+You can extend Forth850 as you wish, including assembly code written on the machine itself in the TEXT editor and assembled with the built-in Z80 Assembler.
+See [ASMDEMO1.FTH](examples/ASMDEMO1.FTH) for an example with an explanation how this works.

 I've implemented Forth850 as efficiently as possible in direct threaded code (DTC) with brand new Z80 code written from scratch.
 See the [technical implementation sections](#Implementation) why Forth850 is fast for a